Sales & Operations Planning (S&OP): integration and benefits for business growth

 • Production capacity and available resources (labor, materials, machinery).

-• Any supply chain constraints or procurement problems.
+• Any supply chain constraints or procurement issues.

-Once the data has been collected, it moves on to demand planning.
-At this stage, the company develops forecasts of future demand based on a combination of quantitative (statistical models) and qualitative (input from sales and marketing teams) techniques.
+Once the data has been collected, the next step is demand planning.
+In this phase, the company develops forecasts of future demand based on a combination of quantitative (statistical models) and qualitative (input from sales and marketing teams) techniques.
 Factors considered include:

 • Historical sales data.